 \section{Conclusions and Future Work}

 In this paper, we investigate the use of external knowledge embedding integration for the task of MRC.
 Results indicate a degree of promise in the proposed approach, demonstrating how domain-specific information can be added to the input representation of a non-domain-specific model, avoiding the lengthy pre-training process.
 However, there is much work yet to be done.
 First, we believe that more research is needed into figuring out alternative strategies for incorporating external embeddings, in the \textit{input representation}.
-While it might be computationally feasible to train additional knowledge adaptation layers, they still present a processing overhead and increase the overall complexity of the base model.
-Thus, the research community should expend time exploring this direction.
+While it might be computationally feasible to train adapter layers, they do present a processing overhead and increase the overall complexity of the base model.

-While transformers such as Bio/Sci-BERT were trained to obtain SOTA performance on domain-specific-tasks, we see a wide gap between their performance on COVID-QA v/s PubMedQA.
-Scores on the latter task seem to suggest a degree of benefit to pre-training on domain-specific-texts w.r.t general-purpose transformers.
-However, results on the former may make it difficult to consider this a definitive claim.
-As such, more inspection is needed into the effect of pre-training on such data.
+While models such as Bio/Sci-BERT were trained to obtain SOTA performance on domain-specific-tasks, we see a wide gap between their performance on COVID-QA v/s PubMedQA.
+Higher scores on the latter indicate the benefit of pre-training on domain-specific corpora.
+However, results on the former makes it difficult to consider this a definitive claim.
+Thus, more inspection is needed into the effect of pre-training on such data.

 Finally, further investigation into the overall poor performance of these models is needed.
-MRC was modelled as a task for mimicking comprehension abilities of children \citep{10.3115/1034678.1034731}.
-A quick study of the dataset revealed that while the subject matter was quite dense, the answers to the questions and the questions themselves, were straightforward.
-Thus, answering questions related to architectural issues or semantic disconnect will pave the way for true domain generalization.
+A quick study of the datasets revealed that while the subject matter is dense, the questions and their corresponding answers are straightforward.
+Thus, investigating issues in the underlying architecture or semantic disconnect between medical and open-domain corpora will pave the way for true domain generalization.